jdonaldson/golgi/Readme.md

 You may also apply metadata at a class level, which will apply the metadata to all routes defined by the API:

+Finally, the base MetaGolgi instance comes with a pass through middleware called `_golgi_pass`.
+You can use this metadata to pass runtime information without triggering a middleware function.

 ```haxe
 @bar
 class Router extends Api<Request,String,MetaRouter> {